 Like any new technology, AI has both benefits and downsides for the legal industry.
 Below, we’ve summarized some of the key ones that you should know about.

 AI can save time.
-As any lawyer knows, legal work is filled with repetitive, mundane tasks that quickly fill up a day—whether it’s researching laws or scouring through piles of documents.
+As any lawyer knows, legal work is filled with repetitive, mundane tasks that quickly fill up a day—whether it’s researching laws, scouring through piles of documents, or using AI chatbots like ChatGPT for writing assistance.
 AI has the power to automate this work and complete it in a fraction of the time.
 The result?
-Lawyers can focus on what truly matters, which can increase job satisfaction, improve their bottom line, and elevate client relationships.
+Lawyers can focus on what truly matters and help more clients, which can increase job satisfaction, improve their bottom line, and elevate client relationships.

 AI promotes greater productivity.
-By streamlining processes, lawyers can be more efficient in their work.
+By streamlining processes and automating workflows, lawyers can be more efficient in their work.
 Take eDiscovery, as one example.
 Trained algorithms in machine learning can identify patterns in vast amounts of data and identify what information is relevant at an astonishing speed.
 This allows lawyers to finish tasks at a much faster rate.

 AI can elevate lawyers’ work.
 Legal professionals can use more sophisticated AI-powered tools to augment their work.
 These tools can assist with tasks like drafting legal documents, conducting legal research, and analyzing contracts.
 In particular, document automation, which is offered through a legal software solution like Clio Manage, speeds up routine tasks and allows lawyers to focus on higher-level work that require human judgment, such as negotiation, advocacy, and counseling.